integrations/slack/README.md

 | Public                 | ❌ No              |
 | Branch                 | ❌ No              |

 ##### Creating a filter

 Create a filter with:
 ```
-/github subscribe owner/repo +label:feedback-required
+/github subscribe owner/repo +label:priority:HIGH
 ```

-This creates a required-label filter with the value `feedback-required`.
+This creates a required-label filter with the value `priority:HIGH`.
 Incoming events that support filters discarded unless they have that label.

 ##### Updating a filter

 To update the exiting filter just enter a new one, the old one will be updated.